simonmichael/hledger/hledger/hledger_options.m4.md

 ```

-Show the current value (the last declared price is still in effect today):
+Show the current value (the 2000-04-01 price is still in effect today):
 ```shell
 $ hledger -f- print --value-at=now
 2000-01-01